Thurles Golf Club news and fixtures

 LOTTO

 No Jackpot Winner.
-2 x match 3’s – Bernie McLoughlin and The Sammon Family €50 each
+2 x match 3’s – Chris O’Sullivan and David Crowley €50 each

 Thank you for your continued support.